Cervical Spondylosis Treatment and Its Homeopathic Medicines

 Commonly presenting symptoms of cervical spondylitis are listed here.

 • Pain in the cervical spine or neck: Many patients present with pain in their neck, shoulders, arms, and hands.
-A few patients may complain of headache in the occipital region (the base of the skull).
+A few patients may complain of headaches in the occipital region (the base of the skull).
 This pain may increase in performing activities, such as moving the neck, sitting for a long in one position, bending the neck backward, performing movements involving shoulders, etc.

 • Stiffness: Stiffness is one of the common presenting symptoms along with neck pain.
 Stiffness in the neck may aggravate after prolonged inactivity of the neck.
 Stiffness may limit complete bending or movement of the neck.
 This may interfere with the daily routine of the patient.

-• Weakness in muscles: One may experience muscle weakness while lifting the object with hand or grasping the object firmly.
+• Weakness in muscles: One may experience muscle weakness while lifting the object with a hand or grasping the object firmly.

 • Radiculopathy: When osteophytes put pressure on the nerve root, it may result in radiating or shooting pain from the neck or shoulder towards the arms, forearms, hands, and fingers.